CLOT: Closed Loop Optimal Transport for Unsupervised Action Segmentation: Related work

 \paragraph{Unsupervised activity-level action segmentation.} Unsupervised action segmentation traditionally follows a two-step pipeline: first, learning action representations in a self-supervised manner and then clustering the learned embeddings, typically assuming a predefined number of clusters.
 Classical methods strongly rely on temporal regularization to model the sequential nature of activities~\cite{Kukleva2019, Sener2018}.
 This idea has been further refined through encoder-decoder architectures, incorporating either visual reconstruction losses (VTE)~\cite{VidalMata2021} or discriminative embedding losses (UDE)~\cite{Swetha2021} to enhance clustering performance.
 Other methods have framed the problem as a self-supervised learning task, where action prototypes are discovered via auxiliary classification objectives~\cite{Ding2021, Li2021}.
 For instance, CAD~\cite{Ding2021} introduced a framework that identifies action prototypes using an activity classification task, while ASAL~\cite{Li2021} proposed a method that distinguishes between valid and invalid action orderings based on shuffled segment predictions.

 Recently, Optimal Transport (OT) has emerged as a powerful tool for jointly learning action representations and pseudo-labels through self-training, enabling effective feedback between representation learning and clustering while directly optimizing for action segmentation.
-The pioneering work TOT~\cite{Kumar22} introduced a temporal OT formulation that generates pseudo-labels from predicted cluster assignments.
-However, this approach assumes a fixed action ordering across all videos within an activity and uniform label assignment, contradicting the natural variability and long-tailed distribution of action labels.
+TOT~\cite{Kumar22} introduced a temporal OT formulation that generates pseudo-labels from predicted cluster assignments.
+However, this approach assumes fixed action ordering across all videos and uniform label assignment, contradicting the natural variability and long-tailed distribution of action labels.
 UFSA~\cite{Tran23} addressed these limitations by incorporating frame- and segment-level cues from transcripts, allowing for action permutations within activities and non-uniform label assignments.
 However, it still requires prior knowledge of an estimated action order to infer the segmentation.

 To overcome this constraint, ASOT~\cite{Xu2024} introduced an OT-based method capable of producing temporally consistent segmentations without any prior assumptions about action order.
 This makes it particularly suited for both pseudo-labeling and decoding.
 However, ASOT enforces a strong structural prior, limiting its ability to detect short-duration actions, which are critical in many real-world applications.
 More recently, HVQ~\cite{Spurio2024} tackled this issue by using a hierarchical vector quantization-based approach, significantly improving short-action detection.
 However, its learned codebook that represents action classes has limited action generalization capabilities compared to ASOT since it lacks explicit feedback between representation and clustering.